Xenonesis/DocMagic/Code_of_Conduct.md

-✨ Documentation Code of Conduct — DocMagic ✨
+✨ Documentation Code of Conduct — docverse ✨

 🌟 Our Commitment:

-DocMagic is dedicated to creating a respectful, inclusive, and collaborative space where users of all backgrounds and expertise levels feel empowered to create, learn, and grow.
+docverse is dedicated to creating a respectful, inclusive, and collaborative space where users of all backgrounds and expertise levels feel empowered to create, learn, and grow.
 Whether you’re generating documents or contributing to platform improvements, we aim to keep this space professional, safe, and inspiring.

 ---